Why I Use Lightroom for Editing Wedding Images

 masking

-Aside from Creative Cloud syncing, the biggest feature that has kept me with Lightroom has been its various masking features, which have evolved over the years to be more and more useful.
+Aside from Creative Cloud syncing, the biggest feature that has kept me with Lightroom has been its extensive masking features, which have evolved over the years to be more and more useful and sophisticated.

 Gradient, Radial, and Brush